fortenforge/e/_posts/2019-01-17-new-year-nutrition.md

 In general, you should discount any article that is based on a single study.
 You really should only care about meta-analyses of randomized controlled trials.

-*Sincere thanks to Kimberli Zhong for proofreading and correcting earlier drafts of this post.*
+*Sincere thanks to Kimberli Zhong and Varun Mohan for proofreading and correcting earlier drafts of this post.*